Joe Kinnear: Newcastle United (2008–09)

 On 31 October 2008, Kinnear stated that 22 November would be "D–Day" with regards to the sale of Newcastle United and his position as manager.
 This turned out to be untrue, as Kinnear was confirmed as being in charge for another month after Newcastle's 0–0 draw with Chelsea.
 On 28 November, Kinnear was named as the permanent manager of Newcastle until the end of the 2008–09 season.

 Kinnear continued his event-filled season in charge by getting sent off on 6 December after a confrontation with referee Mike Riley during a 2–2 draw with Stoke City, having been up by two goals for most of the match.
 After that disappointing draw with Stoke, they followed with wins against Portsmouth and Tottenham Hotspur, which was Newcastle's fifth consecutive league victory against the North London team.

 Following a 5–1 defeat by Liverpool on 28 December, Kinnear re-affirmed his belief that the Newcastle squad lacked strength in depth – with the manager having fielded a makeshift side due to injuries and suspensions resulting from the 2–1 Boxing Day defeat by Wigan Athletic – and stated that he was looking to improve the side with transfers in the January window.
 In January, Kinnear secured the signings of Peter Løvenkrands, Kevin Nolan and Ryan Taylor.
 The latter had been signed in a part exchanged deal with Charles N'Zogbia.
 N'Zogbia had frequently stated in the press, via his agent, that he wished to leave after Kinnear mispronounced his name during an interview in which he called him "insomnia".
 He also stated that he would not consider a return to Newcastle as long as Kinnear was the manager.
 Shay Given was also sold to Manchester City for £7m.

 On 7 February 2009, Kinnear was taken to hospital after feeling ill, hours before Newcastle's away game against West Brom.
 The club stated that it was just precautionary and that Chris Hughton would take charge of the team.
 Newcastle won 3–2, their first win since Christmas.
 It was later announced Kinnear would require a heart bypass operation and that Alan Shearer would take over the managerial role for the remainder of the season.
-Joe Kinnear's contract officially expired at Newcastle on 30 May 2009.
+Kinnear's contract officially expired at Newcastle on 30 May 2009.